sihaohuanguc/Nanopore_psU/README.md

 # Protocol
 ## 1. Base call
 You could base call the reads during sequencing.
-If so, this step is not necessary.
+If so, this step is not necessary and go to the next step directly.
 If the data is not base called, use the following command to do the base call.
 ```bash
 guppy_basecaller --input_path fast5 \
                  --recursive \